MrSachinGoyal/Healthcare-Data-Processing-Pipeline/README.md

 4. Analyzing the number of cases of each disease for each day of the week.

 # Prerequisites
 Before you begin with the setup, make sure you have the following:

 - **Programming Language** : Python 3.1 or higher
 - **Google Cloud Platform (GCP) Services**:
    - An active GCP account with the necessary permissions.
      - Google Cloud Storage (GCS): A GCS bucket set up to store input and output data files.
      - Google Dataproc: Access to Google Dataproc service to run Apache Spark jobs.
      - Google BigQuery: Access to Google BigQuery for storing and analyzing processed data.
      - Google Cloud Composer: Google Cloud Composer (managed Apache Airflow service) set up to execute DAGs.

+## Key Learnings:
+- **Integration of Technologies**: The project combines Apache Airflow, PySpark, and Google Cloud Platform services to create a comprehensive healthcare data processing pipeline.
+- **Data Processing with PySpark**: PySpark script handles data validation, consistency checks, transformations, and loading into BigQuery, streamlining data processing tasks.
+- **Apache Airflow DAG**: The DAG script defines tasks and dependencies, facilitating controlled execution and monitoring of the pipeline workflow.
+- **BigQuery SQL Queries**: SQL queries extract insights from processed healthcare data in BigQuery, enabling analysis of disease trends, patient demographics, and more..